 However, the province authorities long resisted the idea of airborne transmission.
-British Colombia's Provincial Health Officer described the open letter from 238 international aerosol scientists as "a little bit of a tempest in a teapot [...]" and reiterated her confidence in the existing advice focused on large droplets and surface transmission (source C3, Table 161).
+British Columbia's Provincial Health Officer described the open letter from 238 international aerosol scientists as "a little bit of a tempest in a teapot [...]" and reiterated her confidence in the existing advice focused on large droplets and surface transmission (source C3, Table 145).
 It was not until early January 2021 that the British Columbia Center for Disease Control (BCCDC) edited its guidelines to include the risk posed by "smaller droplets" (which may be a euphemism for aerosols):

 "Smaller droplets come out of the mouth and nose at the same time as larger droplets.
 These smaller droplets are light, and they can float in the air for a longer time.
 Because of this, smaller droplets may collect in enclosed spaces unless they are diluted with clean air from the outdoors or from a ventilation system.
-If many people are sharing a space without enough clean air, it can lead to COVID-19 infections." (source C6, Table 1)
+If many people are sharing a space without enough clean air, it can lead to COVID-19 infections." (source C6, Table 146)

 Despite stopping short of the use of words such as 'aerosols' or 'airborne', the new guideline was welcomed by front-line workers.
 But it still provided ambiguous messages on masks and omitted any directives to improve ventilation in schools.
-Extraordinarily, school officials in one locality ordered classroom windows to be screwed shut after teachers had opened them to increase ventilation (source C11, Table 162).
+Extraordinarily, school officials in one locality ordered class-room windows to be screwed shut after teachers had opened them to increase ventilation (source C11, Table 147).

-The Provincial Health Officer for British Colombia is a highly-respected medical doctor.
+The Provincial Health Officer for British Columbia is a highly-respected medical doctor.
 She had initial specialist training in infectious diseases and a distinguished career in military medicine, as well as working for the WHO internationally, and subsequently trained in public health.
-She was the public health lead in Toronto for the 2001 SARS outbreak, and in 2018 was the first woman to be named as chief medical officer for British Colombia.
-Her regional role during the Covid-19 pandemic, including regular media briefings to explain aspects of the science to the public, made her a household name in the state and conferred legitimacy and authority on her statements.
-She wrote a book, aimed at Canadian citizens about how to conduct themselves during the pandemic, entitled 'Be Kind, Be Calm, Be Safe' (source C12, Table 1).
+She was the public health lead in Toronto for the 2003 SARS outbreak, and in 2018 was the first woman to be named as chief medical officer for British Columbia.
+Her regional role during the Covid-19 pandemic, including regular media briefings to explain aspects of the science to the public, made her a household name in the state and conferred legitimacy and authority on her statements (source C12, Table 1).
 She appears at least partly driven by the urge to quell panic and maintain calm-which may explain her 'storm in a teacup' comment and, more generally, her reluctance to embrace theories about the dominance of aerosol transmission.